siranchao/Kudos-Clone/README.md

 # rpdu.rd.kudos

+The original app url can be found at:
 [https://ashy-bay-0ac315a10.2.azurestaticapps.net/](https://ashy-bay-0ac315a10.2.azurestaticapps.net/)

 A simple mobile first (web) app to give kudos to any and everyone!
 Built on a MERN stack with Gatsby.